Dyvinia/BFPlusDocs/docs/details/heroes.md

       <strong>Hunter</strong>
       <img class="weapon-blaster" class="no-lb" style="margin-left: -1.3em;" src="../../assets/blasters/officer-blasters/Weapons_DC-17.svg">
     </h3>
-    <a>Hunter was the leader of Clone Force 99, a squad of defective clones with desirable mutations, also known as the "Bad Batch."
+    <a>Hunter was the leader of Clone Force 99, a squad of defective clones known as the "Bad Batch."
 His enhanced senses granted him heightened awareness and the ability to perceive electromagnetic frequencies, making him an exceptional tracker.</a>
     <div>
     <a class="ability-item" data-text="Low-damage stun mode.
 The first two hits on an enemy will stagger and the third will knock them down, as well as inflict extra damage.">
       <img class="ability" class="no-lb" src="../../assets/abilities/heroes/hunter/Ability_Hunter_StunBlast.svg">